The time it takes to understand a dream can be much longer than it takes to have it.

 Should I put the Dream Recovery System for sale on Amazon?

-Amazon isn’t the only avenue for books and other media, of course.
+Amazon isn’t the only avenue for books and other media.
 I’ve ordered all kinds of things from them over the years.
 I’ve had mostly good experiences.
 They get items out on time.
+I have nothing against Amazon as a business or a service.

-I love the fact that you can read reviews.
+I also love the fact you can read reviews.
 It’s a significant form of entertainment.
 I’ve written reviews for things, and I love receiving upvotes.

 All that being said, it’s not suitable for any one company to have too much power.
-Capitalism, democracy (things which I believe in) only can thrive when it’s not so concentrated.
+Capitalism, democracy (things which I believe in) can only thrive when it’s not so concentrated.
 When it’s concentrated, then it becomes something else that’s not so good.
+Amazon is too big for our good as a society, especially when they’re well known to access confidential business information from their merchants to then turn around and build their own products.
+This pattern is unethical.

-It’s well worth it for any writer to think twice about selling their wares on Amazon.
+It’s well worth it for any business to think twice about selling their wares on Amazon.

 The dream came through like I was watching a football pregame show.
-A single stocky player dressed in the uniform of the Indianapolis Colts stood there, right hand on his right hip, helmet in his left hand being held by the facemask:
+A single stocky player dressed in the uniform of the Indianapolis Colts stood there, right hand on his right hip, helmet in his left hand holding it by the facemask:

 He’s a professional lineman skilled in running the ranch dressing play.
 If that’s what your team is running, you’re going to want him on it.
 He’s a great off-season acquisition.